-It’s now 2022; for four decades our communities have been living with the HIV epidemic.
-During this time we’ve learnt so much.
-Particularly in the last few years, there have been some remarkable leaps and bounds in how much we understand about HIV and what we can do to treat and prevent it more effectively than ever.
+It’s now 2023; for four decades, our communities have been living with the HIV epidemic.
+During this time, we’ve learnt so much.
+In the last few years, there have been remarkable leaps and bounds in our understanding of HIV and what we can do to treat and prevent it more effectively than ever.
 Welcome to HIV in the 21st century.

-There’s a long legacy of gay and bisexual men educating each other and taking action around HIV.
-At the start of the epidemic, there was little known about it and little to be done besides worry.
+There’s a legacy of gay and bisexual men educating each other and taking action around HIV.
+At the start of the epidemic, little was known about it, and there was little to do besides worry.
 But thanks to incredible medical advances, we’ve progressed a long way.
-Now in 2022, it’s time to keep up the education, continue taking action and commit the anxiety to history.
+Now in 2023, it’s time to keep up the education, continue taking action and commit the anxiety to history.

 After decades of research and development, there are now more ways to detect HIV, treat it and protect against it.
-These advances mean improved quality of life for people living with HIV, including better health outcomes and reduced stigma attached to having the virus.
-But as there is no known cure, a major part of managing the HIV epidemic focuses on preventing it.
-In recent years, the HIV prevention landscape has shifted rapidly — sometimes even faster than cultural attitudes towards HIV.
-Even though the worry of HIV is still real for some of us, that’s changing too.
+These advances mean improved quality of life for people living with HIV, including better health outcomes and reduced stigma attached to the virus.
+But as there is no accessible cure, a major part of managing the HIV epidemic focuses on preventing it.
+In recent years, the HIV prevention landscape has shifted rapidly — even faster than cultural attitudes towards HIV have.
+Though the worry of HIV remains real for some of us, that’s changing too.

 In this article: